Self-Distilled Self-Supervised Representation Learning: Conclusion

 \section{Conclusion}

 In this work, we proposed a self-distillation method generally applicable to existing self-supervised learning frameworks.
-From the mutual information maximization perspective, our method is motivated by the hypothesis that maximizing the upper bound of mutual information between two views may be favorable for representation learning, and through experiments, we empirically validated the effectiveness of our method.
-We showed SDSSL leads to superior performance not only in the final layers, but also in various lower layers through the multi-exit experiment.
-In the future, our method should be applied to other techniques that lead to further performance gains such as larger model capacity, smaller patches, and multi-crop images.
-Additionally, more rigorous theoretical analyses should give insights into the empirically superior performances.
+Our method is motivated by the hypothesis that self-distillation between lower representations and output representation may be favorable for separable representation learning, and through experiments, we empirically validated the effectiveness of our method.
+We showed SDSSL leads to superior performance not only in the final layers, but also in lower layers through the multi-exit experiment.

+\textbf{Acknowledgement} This work was supported by NRF grant (2021R1A2C3006659) and IITP grant (No.2022-0-00953), both funded by the Korea government (MSIT).

 { }